smerkousdavid/Neo.GPIO/README.md

 ###Use
 -----------------
-To get started on the Neo use the examples that are provided in the zipped folder
+To get started on the Neo use the examples that are provided in the zipped folder.
+For the Gpio use Every pcb port number, which are labeled on the on the board itself

 ###Other